emptymalei/deep-learning/dl/time-series/timeseries-basics.statistical-models.md

 \hat s(t+1) = \alpha s(t) + (1-\alpha) \hat s(t),
 $$

 where $\hat s$ is the forecast and $s$ is the observation.
-Expanding this form, we observe the exponential decaying effect of the history in the long past[^Hyndman2021].
+Expanding this form, we observe the exponential decaying effect of history in the long past[^Hyndman2021].

 ## State Space Models